How Elm Street Placements Can Help

-Lucy Pritzker, Owner & Director of Elm Street Placements: Lucy has a bachelor’s degree in education and a masters degree in addiction counseling.
+Lucy Pritzker, Owner and Director of Elm Street Placements, Educational and Therapeutic Consultant: Lucy has a bachelor’s degree in education and a masters degree in addiction counseling.
 Lucy has worked in the education and mental health fields for over twenty-five years as a mental health counselor, a NYC high school substance abuse counselor, a crisis worker, and a teacher for learning disabled students and students on the autism spectrum.
 She has served on the Board of Directors of mental health agencies, and currently on the Board of Directors for the Hampshire Country School.

 She is also a Certified Parent Coach, a Professional Member of the Independent Educational Consultant Association (IECA) and National Association of Therapeutic Schools and Programs (NATSAP), the International Dyslexia Association (IAD) and Children and Adults with Attention-Deficit / Hyperactivity Disorder (CHADD).

 Kathy Nauta, Educational and Therapeutic Consultant: Kathy earned her B.S. in Accounting at Villanova University and received her C.P.A. while working in the financial sector in New York City.
 Eventually, Kathy left her accounting career to stay home with her 3 children and it was her personal family experiences that led to her involvement with the Sussex County Mental Health Board, the NAMI-Sussex County Board and the Sussex County Council for Young Children.